The Seven Precepts

-These are based on the Tafseer-e-Siddiqui and key choices in the narrative.
+These are based on aspects of the narrative discussed in the Tafseer-e-Siddiqui.

 I.